How to Become a Profitable Amazon Seller

 One of the biggest advantages you have as an internet entrepreneur starting out today is that you don’t have to figure everything out for yourself.
 As far as how to market your products — there are a lot of examples of profitable online businesses to follow.

 Probably the most powerful today is Amazon.
-Over years this one-time bookseller has become huge.
-It’s a dominant online retailer, selling everything from toilet paper to tennis shoes.
+Over the years this one-time bookseller has become huge.
+It’s a dominant online retailer, selling everything from toilet paper to tennis shoes to high-end electronics.

 It is a player in the streaming movies and TV shows industry — even producing its own shows.
 It sells hardware like the Kindle Fire tablet.
 It even has bricks-and-mortar retail stores now.
 And, not to mention, it took over grocery store chain Whole Foods.